mgoellnitz/JFileSync3/README.md

 this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA, 02110-1301, USA

-JFileSync3 uses libraries or parts of Open Source projects where additionally some of the are included as source code:
+JFileSync3 uses libraries or parts of Open Source projects.
+Some of them had to be included as source code for tecnical reasons in their distribution:

-- EncFS Java: LGPL (Source)
+* EncFS Java: LGPL (Source)

-- Sardine: Apache
+* Sardine: Apache 2.0

-- Apache http components: Apache
+* Apache http components: Apache 2.0

-- Apache commons: Apache
+* Apache commons: Apache 2.0

-- IO-Tools: new BSD
+* IO-Tools: MIT
+* SLF4J: MIT

-- Bouncy Castle providers: BC
+* Bouncy Castle providers: BC
+* JCIFS: LGPL
+* Eclipse icons: the Common Public License - v 1.0.

-- SevenZip/LZMA: LZMA SDK is written and placed in the public domain by Igor Pavlov.
+* SevenZip/LZMA: LZMA SDK is written and placed in the public domain by Igor Pavlov.
 (Source)

 Some code in LZMA SDK is based on public domain code from another developers:
   1) PPMd var.H (2001): Dmitry Shkarin
   2) SHA-256: Wei Dai (Crypto++ library)

-- log4j: Apache

-- JCIFS: LGPL

-- SLF4J: MIT

-- Eclipse icons: the Common Public License - v 1.0.

 You can find a copy all licenses of JFileSync3 and the used libraries in the `legal/` directory of this distribution.